rhyven/ericlight.com/content/Tech/wg0.md

 Config - Local Machine
 ----------------------

-* Install Wireguard and generate your keys, as per the first two steps above.
+* Install WireGuard and generate your keys, as per the first two steps above.
 * Edit your configuration again:

         [Interface]